 They gaze at the tuk-tuk as it passes by, oblivious to their dangerous choice of resting place.
 You do double take… are they really chewing on a dirty plastic bag?
 Oops… the tuk-tuk just ran over a cow patty.

-The driver smiles, then spits red slime out of his mouth, watching it blow in the wind until it splats on the road.
+The driver smiles, then spits red slime out of his mouth.
+You watch it blow in the wind until it splats on the road.
 Gross.

-Traffic picks up again, so does the speedometer… just kidding, there are no speedometers!
+So does the speedometer.
+Just kidding, there are no speedometers!

 You see a bus picking up passengers ahead.
 The tuk-tuk’s speed recklessly increases.
 Without any warning, the bus makes a sharp turn into traffic with very little speed.
 The bus driver doesn’t care; he assumes that every one behind him will figure it out.